 - nausea and vomiting

-No person may attend an In-Person Proceeding if they:
+No person may attend an in-person proceeding:

-On arrival at an In-Person Proceeding, every person must verbally affirm that they do not fall under any of the Prohibitions set out in this Policy.
+On arrival at an in-person proceeding, every person must verbally affirm that they do not fall under any of the Prohibitions set out in this Policy.

-- submit an Illness Plan as required by this Policy and
+- submit an illness plan as required by this Policy and

-The Illness Plan must address how the Party will deal with the onset of symptoms for any individual member of their caucus, even if the symptoms are mild.
-At a minimum, the Illness Plan must include the following:
+The illness plan must address how the Party will deal with the onset of symptoms for any individual member of their caucus, even if the symptoms are mild.
+At a minimum, the illness plan must include the following:

 - the name of the Party representative, and an alternate, to whom the ill individual is to report in the event of the onset of symptoms